undergroundwires/privacy.sexy/SECURITY.md

     of authentic scripts.
     This safeguards against any unwanted modifications.
   - **Clean-up:**
-    Recognizing that some users prefer not to keep these records, privacy.sexy provides specialized scripts for deletion of these scripts.
+    Recognizing that some users prefer not to keep these scripts, privacy.sexy provides specialized scripts for deletion of them.
     This allows users to maintain their privacy by removing traces of their usage patterns or script preferences.

 ### Update Security and Integrity